Sam Timmins: Professional career

 On 18 March 2020, Timmins signed with the Franklin Bulls for the 2020 New Zealand NBL season.
 On 2 July 2020, he recorded 24 points and 12 rebounds in an 85–79 win over the Otago Nuggets.
 He led the league in blocked shots with 1.9 per game.

 On 18 December 2020, Timmins signed in Estonia with Tallinna Kalev/TLÜ of the Korvpalli Meistriliiga and Baltic Basketball League.
 In six games, he averaged 10.7 points, 9.7 rebounds, 1.3 assists, 1.5 steals and 2.2 blocks per game.
 After returning to New Zealand, he joined the Otago Nuggets for the 2021 New Zealand NBL season.
 On 15 May, he recorded 29 points and 25 rebounds in a 92–85 overtime win over the Manawatu Jets.
 On 10 June, he recorded 18 points, 18 rebounds and 10 assists in a 95–82 win over the Canterbury Rams.
+He was named NZNBL Most Outstanding Forward, NZNBL Most Outstanding NZ Forward/Centre, NZNBL Most Improved Player and NZNBL All-Star Five.

 On 30 June 2021, Timmins signed with the New Zealand Breakers of the Australian National Basketball League (NBL) on a one-year development contract, with a club option for a second year.
 On 15 April 2022, he was elevated to the full roster following the departure of Yanni Wetzell.
 In 15 games during the 2021–22 NBL season, he averaged 3.3 points and 2.3 rebounds per game.

 Timmins re-joined the Nuggets for the 2022 New Zealand NBL season and helped the team win the championship.